avigna/twitter-analysis/README.md

 ### Basics
 Tweet searches, like most other searches and query services, and arguably most of modern computing, rely on the foundations of [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra).
 Boolean algebra uses operators AND, OR and NOT.
+These operators have a special syntax in Twarc.
+Some examples of a query, which will be in quote marks, are the following:

+The query "Kendrick AND Lamar" should be written as "Kendrick Lamar" or "(Kendrick) (Lamar)", where the space serves as the AND operator.
+Moreover, the parenthesis serve to cluster or isolate each element of the query, which is particularly useful for long queries.

+2, and therefore the way they should be included /twitter-analysis/scripts/twarcScript.sh, is not verbatim.

 ### Resources
 [Learn twarc](https://scholarslab.github.io/learn-twarc/): mostly for v1, but some overlap with v2.
 Hopefully a complete and robust documentation for v2 soon.